JuliaEarth/GeoStats.jl/README.md

 If you are a developer and your solver is not listed above, please open a pull request and we will be happy to review and add it to the list.
-Please check [GeoStatsBase.jl](https://github.com/juliohm/GeoStatsBase.jl) for instructions on how to write your own solvers.
+Please check [GeoStatsBase.jl](https://github.com/juliohm/GeoStatsBase.jl) for instructions on how to write your own solvers and [GeoStatsDevTools.jl](https://github.com/juliohm/GeoStatsDevTools.jl) for additional developer tools.

 ## Documentation